FAQ about Code With Me

 What is Code With Me?

-Code With Me is a plugin for PyCharm and other JetBrains IDEs that enables you to collaboratively review, edit, and debug code with your colleagues in real time.
+Code With Me is a plugin for PyCharm and other JetBrains IDEs (except for Rider and DataGrip for now) that enables you to collaboratively review, edit, and debug code with your colleagues in real time.
 The service provided by Code With Me is available in both the PyCharm Professional and Community editions (with session time limits in Community version).

-Since version 2021.1, the Code With Me plugin comes as a bundled one in the supported IDEs; you don't need to install it separately.
+Since version 2021.1, the Code With Me plugin comes as a bundled one in the supported IDEs; you don't need to install it manually.

 What are the PyCharm requirements for working with Code With Me?